krishnakanthpps/PerfDashboard/README.md

 Configure for scale by using a Logstash Forwarder and RabbitMQ between a Logstash Producer and Logstash Consumer http://jakege.blogspot.in/2014/04/centralized-logging-system-based-on.html

-Logstash Forwarder is written in Go.
+Logstash Forwarder is written in the programming language Go.

 <a target="_blank" href="https://www.elastic.co/webinars/logstash-0-60-in-60?baymax=rtp&elektra=downloads&iesrc=ctr">
 VIDEO: Logstash</a>